-- Not pulling the slider: no redirection of donation \rightarrow three people in State B die - Pulling the slider: redirecting donation → one person in State A dies
+- Not pulling the slider: no redirection of donation \rightarrow three lives in State B are lost to tuberculosis. - Pulling the slider: redirecting donation \rightarrow one life in State A is lost to tuberculosis.

 Tradeoff.
-The moral dilemma involved is thus exactly as in the classical Trolley problem.
-According to deontological ethics, it is not permissible to redirect the donation (or, equivalently, the skull), thereby causing the death of (specifically, not saving) one person in State A in order to save three in State B. This represents active harm to a human being, and arguably using them as a means to an end.
+The moral dilemma involved is exactly as in the classical Trolley problem.
+According to deontological ethics, it is not permissible to redirect the donation (or, equivalently, the skull), thereby causing the death of (more precisely, not saving) one person in State A in order to save three in State B. This represents active harm to a human being, and arguably using them as a means to an end.
 According to consequentialist cost-benefit analysis, on the other hand, saving three rather than one is the right thing to do, and no different from tradeoffs implicitly made every day in medicine, product or road safety, and public-budget allocations.

 Treatments.
 Our SAL version of the Trolley problem differs from moral philosophers' classical one in two ways.
-First, the scenario is not about imagined train tracks and repairmen happening to be on them, but about actual patients and treatments in the context of a real, tragically common disease.
+First, the scenario is not about imagined train tracks and repairmen happening to be on them, but about actual patients and treatments in the context of a real and common disease.
 To investigate the effect of this added realism, subjects also faced the classical train-track trolley version at some other stage in the experiment (a week apart, and in randomized order).
 Second, and most importantly, subjects' choices are not hypothetical but can have real, important consequences.
 To properly isolate the effect of this latter feature, we ran two different between-subject treatments.
 In Treatment SAL-Hypothetical, the choice environment is exactly as described above, but all choices are, and are presented as, hypothetical: there is never any actual donation.
-In Treatment SAL-Real, for each subject, there is a 10% probability that their decision will be implemented, resulting in either one life saved in State A or three in State B.4
+In contrast, in Treatment SAL-Real, for each subject, there is a 10% probability that their decision will be implemented, resulting in either one life saved in State A or three in State B.7